 Whether coming to an appointment with a writing tutor or walking in, students should bring physical copies of the following materials:

-- Any primary or secondary sources being used to complete the assignment;
+- Any primary or secondary sources being used to complete the assignment (may be electronic);

-- Any drafts of the work-in-progress (including outlines, notes, or drafts with comments).
+- A hard copy of any drafts of the work-in-progress (including outlines, notes, or drafts with comments).